 Even a FICO score above 760 should be sufficient to get the best terms on the credit cards and loans you apply for, so there’s kind of a point where it no longer matters how high your credit score is.

 There’s no need to keep actively improving your credit.
-It’s merely for bragging rights at that point, or perhaps a buffer.
+It’s merely for bragging rights at that point, or perhaps a buffer if you experience a late payment or your utilization rate increases suddenly.

 Indeed, there are no extra benefits for having an 850 credit score, aside from it being kind of cool.
 People have done it though, and will continue to do it.
 Don’t ask me how though, it seems rather elusive.

 Personally, I doubt I’ll ever get an 850 score and that doesn’t bother me one bit.
-Because I open credit cards fairly regularly, I’ll probably never have the perfect credit age (across all my accounts) to bump my score to that level.
+Because I open credit cards fairly regularly, I’ll probably never have the perfect credit age (across all my accounts) to bump my score to that level, even though I make all payments on time and stay well below my credit limit.

 But as I said, there’s really no difference between a 760 FICO score and an 850 FICO score.
 Both should be sufficient to get approved and obtain the lowest rates possible.